 When using hot swap sockets: It can help to push on the back of the hotswap socket while you press the switch into the plate with your other hand, to prevent the socket from dislodging from the PCB which may damage it.

 Due to tolerances and their surface finish, metal plates can require switches to be pressed into the plate with significant force before staying seated.
 Especially with Kailh low profile choc switches, it can help to push the side clips in with your nail or with a tool if pressing them into the plate proves to be difficult.

 If you have a kit without hotswap sockets, solder the switches from the bottom of the PCB.
 Insert a few switches through the switch plate into the PCB at a time, solder them from the bottom, and repeat until all switch positions are filled.

-Make sure that the switch is pressed in all the way before soldering.
+Confirm the switch is seated: Make sure that the switch is pressed in all the way before soldering, as it's awkward to reseat a soldered switch later.
 The plastic of the switch should be touching the PCB.

 Installing switches without a case

 If you just installed your switches with a case, please continue to the next page.

 Not using a case?
 We recommend using a case to improve the longevity of your keyboard, but if you decide to not use one, here are some tips to install the switches.

 Keeping the switches aligned.
 Without a plate, you’ll want to spend some effort to align the switches, as you’ll easily see any misalignment after installing the keycaps.